2 Corinthians Chapter 10

 3. For though walking in the flesh, we don’t wage war according to the flesh.

 4. For the weapons1“weapons” this Greek word refers to the various tools, implements, and especially weapons used to wage war.
-The Greek word is “ὅπλον” (hoplon), which was one name for the large wooden shield from which the “Hoplites” in the ancient Grecian military got their name. of our warfare aren’t carnal, but powerful through God to tear down strongholds,
+The Greek word is “ὅπλον” (hoplon), which was one name for the large wooden shield from which the “Hoplites” in the ancient Grecian military got their name. of our warfare aren’t carnal, but powerful through God for tearing down strongholds,

 5. tearing down arguments and every battlement rising up against the knowledge of God, and taking every thought captive to the obedience of the Anointed,